Confirmation bias is a fancy way of describing our human inclination to see what we want to see.

 If you’re hoping that the human race restricts it’s footprint to planet Earth, you might instead look for evidence that water couldn’t possibly exist in the Martian environment.
 Either way, your initial expectation will guide the way you go about conducting your science…and the answers you find.
 Yes, you might indeed find a different answer depending on the question you asked.
 Feel free to take a minute to reflect on the implications.

 To make things worse, the confirmation bias affects pretty much all our attempts to learn, think about and understand the world and other people in it.

 How will you interpret your boss’ comments on your performance evaluation?
-If you think she’s got it in for you and is just looking for an opportunity to fire you, you’ll think that criticisms confirm your suspicion.
+If you think she’s got it in for you and is just looking for an opportunity to fire you, you’ll feel that her criticisms confirm your suspicion.
 If you expect that she’s happy with you and in fact may want to promote you, you might instead see critique as a hint about how you can tip the scales in your favor.
 Either way, you’re interpreting evidence in a way that suits your expectations.

 So, you can’t avoid confirmation bias by staying away from science.
 But, is there a cure?

 Yes.
 It’s a potion made up of one part sticking to your guns, one part considering far-out possibilities, and one part being open to surprise.
 I’ll explain.